syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 | y = 10 | Before |![Displaying Fixed User Handle Before Blazor Diagram Node](images/blazor-diagram-user-handle-in-before-node.png)|
 | y = 10 | After |![Displaying Fixed User Handle Before Blazor Diagram Node](images/blazor-diagram-user-handle-in-after-node.png)|

-> Displacement will not be done if the alignment is set to be center.
+> Displacement will not be done if the alignment is set to center.

 The following code explains how to customize the connector fixed user handle.